 The following information is the main Rules for Rimfire and Air Rifle Benchrest Competitions developed to suit international shooting.
 The following Rules can be used for Local, National and Continental Championships by member associations.
 These rules will be used for all World and European Rimfire and Air Rifle Benchrest Championships from 2013 onwards and regional/ continental matches held under the banner of the WRABF/ ERABSF - as 'local rules'.
-Targets used in all competitions will be the Official World and European Rimfire and Air Rifle Benchrest Targets as supplied as a master for printing on A3 sheet (here by referred to as WRABF and ERABSF targets) (See APPENDIX F for details).
+Targets used in all competitions will be the Official World and European Rimfire and Air Rifle Benchrest to as WRABF and ERABSF targets) (See APPENDIX F for details).
 This consists of 25 scoring targets.
 English will be the official language, both aurally and in writing, at the shooting ranges during championship.